 Analyze your Audience

 How do you design documents for usability?
-Start by writing for an audience.
+Start by writing for your audience.
 When writing for an audience, start by asking yourself these questions:

 - What do they need to know?
 Are they looking for an explanation of a concept or a report about an event?